-Pursuant to PAL § 2879(3)(b)(i), DASNY may purchase Goods and Services from a Small Business or those certified pursuant to Article 15-A of the Executive Law (MWBEs), or commodities or technology products that are recycled or remanufactured, in an amount up to \$500,000, without a "formal Competitive process."
+Pursuant to PAL § 2879(3)(b)(i), DASNY may purchase Goods and Services from a Small Business, or sellers of commodities or technology products that are recycled or remanufactured, in an amount up to \$500,000, , and Minority and Women-Owned Business Enterprise and Service-Disabled Veteran-Owned Business Enterprises, in an amount up to \$1,500,000 without a "formal Competitive process."
 In such a case, at least three quotes should be obtained wherever practicable, and NYS Contract Reporter advertising is advisable when time permits.
 Further negotiations of price may occur as needed.